-Robin is head of the Maples Group's Dispute Resolution & Insolvency team in Dublin.
+Robin is head of the Dublin Dispute Resolution & Insolvency team at Maples and Calder, the Maples Group's law firm.
 He specialises in insolvency and corporate recovery / restructuring, and has acted in a wide range of compulsory and voluntary liquidations, examinerships, receiverships, schemes of arrangement and bankruptcies.
 Robin acts for insolvency and restructuring practitioners and advises distressed companies, company directors, shareholders and creditors of distressed companies.
 He has extensive experience in acting for NAMA, both domestic and international financial institutions and private equity funds in banking litigation and enforcement matters.
 Robin also has particular expertise in the restriction and disqualification of company directors.

 Craig specialises in all aspects of commercial property work, including the acquisition and disposal of investment property; commercial landlord and tenant; property finance; the property aspects of liquidations, receiverships and examinerships and the property aspects of corporate transactions.
 He has also acted on loan portfolio transactions, where the loans are secured by commercial property.
 Craig has advised financial institutions, private equity investors, overseas investors, insolvency practitioners and landlord and tenant clients.

+Colm is co-head of Maples and Calder's Corporate team in the Maples Group's Dublin office.
 Colm has extensive experience in company law and corporate finance, mergers and acquisitions, restructuring, venture capital, cross-border mergers and private equity investments.
 He has been involved in many of Ireland's most significant equity financings and transactions involving Irish private technology companies.
 Colm also has extensive experience advising institutional financial investors and private equity investors investing in and acquiring Irish assets.
 His practice includes Irish inward investment projects and other cross border transactions.
-He is a sought after advisor to many of Ireland's most successful venture-backed technology companies, having represented such firms as AMCS, Movidius and Web Reservations.
+Colm is a sought after advisor to many of Ireland's most successful venture-backed technology companies, having represented such firms as AMCS, Movidius and Web Reservations.

-Stephen advises on a wide range of capital markets and structured finance products and related issues, including CLO, RMBS and other securitisation structures, fund-linked structured products, repackagings and debt issuance programmes.
-He also advises regulatory issues impacting on structured finance vehicles including those in relation to the Prospectus Directive, Market Abuse Directive, AIFMD, EMIR, and risk retention requirements for securitisations under the Capital Requirements Regulation.
+Stephen advises on a wide range of capital markets and structured finance products and related issues, including CLO, RMBS and other securitisation structures, fund-linked structured products, ETC platforms, repackagings and debt issuance programmes.
+He also advises regulatory issues impacting on structured finance vehicles including those in relation to the Prospectus Regulation, Market Abuse Regulation, AIFMD, EMIR as well as risk retention, disclosure and transparency requirements for securitisations under the Securitisation Regulation

-Nicholas is Managing Partner of the Maples Group's legal services team in Dublin.
+Nicholas is Managing Partner of Maples and Calder, in the Maples Group's Dublin office.
 He advises on all aspects of investment funds and specialises in both hedge fund and private equity transactions.
 Nicholas has extensive experience of corporate, partnership and trust structures (including Japan focused retail funds) and also advises on securities investment business law, as well as listings on the Cayman Islands and other worldwide exchanges.

-Peter heads the Maples Group's Funds & Investment Management team in Dublin.
+Peter heads Maples and Calder's Funds & Investment Management team in the Maples Group's Dublin office.
 He regularly advises investors, sponsors, fund managers and investment banks on the establishment, structuring, financing, public and private distribution and ongoing operation of UCITS and AIFs, including hedge funds, funds of funds, master feeders, private equity funds, managed account platforms and bespoke structures.
 Peter also has significant expertise advising on derivatives, prime brokerage, investment services, MiFID and securities law.
 His clients include financial institutions carrying out business in Ireland, or transacting with Irish-domiciled counterparties from other jurisdictions.
-Peter holds several senior positions on industry groups and regularly works with Irish regulatory and governmental bodies on enhancing Ireland’s financial services regime
+Peter holds several senior positions on industry groups and regularly works with Irish regulatory and governmental bodies on enhancing Ireland’s financial services regime.

 Stephen is the Regional Head of the Maples Group’s European fiduciary services business and is also a member of the global executive management team, providing strategic direction, oversight and supervision to the business.
 He oversees the provision of a comprehensive range of investment fund, structured finance and private client services including, directorships, board support and company secretarial services, trustee, share trustee, compliance services, conflict advisory services, liquidations, insurance management, accounting for structured finance vehicles, investment funds and private clients, power of attorney and proxy agent services.